 on.
 While I'm also pretty familiar with Virginia and D.C. plates, that's not good enough to really do them

-justice.
-Also, there's already a quite outstanding web site called
+justice on pages covering their history in any detail.
+Also, there's already a quite outstanding web site

-DCplates.net that covers the history of Washington, D.C.
+called DCplates.net that covers the history of Washington,

-plates, and I see no reason to be redundant.
-I may someday develop one or more pages that address Virginia
+D.C. plates, and I see no reason to be redundant.
+However, I recently had the opportunity to photograph

-- Q: What's up with all that "extremely important" God and heaven stuff on a license plate collecting
+- Q: What's up with that "extremely important" God and heaven stuff on a license plate collecting site?

 - A: You're referring to the light purple box at the bottom of the front page

 of this site, and the page it links to.
 I'm a committed Christian, and I want

 I figure I have two choices.
 I can either keep my hobby completely separate from my faith, or I can find